 You take the practical driving test at a Driver and Vehicle Licensing Office.
-You must authorise the driving school to book the test session for you.

 You are the driver, and you are responsible for what is done during the test.

 You can either authorize the traffic school to book an appointment for you, or choose which Driver and Vehicle Licensing Office you want to book a test at.

 When you arrive for the test, you will have to present valid proof of identity.
 You can pay for the test in advance on Your Page, or over the counter before the test.
 Paying online is cheaper.

 The test consists of several parts or tasks.
 You must solve all tasks without assistance, including the driving itself.
 The way you solve the tasks will be assessed as a whole, to the extent that this is possible.